MerakiElysian/ClickCraft/BuildStack.md

 | **Packaging**             | PyInstaller for creating executables |
 | **Advanced Features**     | Pillow for image handling, Matplotlib for charts |

-By starting with PyQt and these libraries, you’ll have a solid foundation for building, expanding, and customizing your application, allowing you to add more features, styling, and functionalities as you go.
+By starting with PyQt and these libraries, you’ll have a solid foundation for building, expanding, and customizing  application, allowing you to add more features, styling, and functionalities as you go.